10 Best Veg for Growing in Containers

 Growing Garlic

-Onions generally need too much space to be suitable for growing in containers, but garlic is ideal and easy to grow.
+Onions need too much space to be suitable for growing in containers, but garlic is ideal and easy to grow.

 Place a few cloves in a suitable pot, plant about twice the depth of the clove, cover with compost, water and put in a sunny position.
 You can plant Garlic into containers in autumn or spring, just check the suitability of the type of garlic you purchase.
+In the image there are to many plants which will need to be thinned out and replanted in another container so they are all spaced further apart.

 A bonus is that Garlic stores really well and you can keep it for months over the autumn and winter after harvesting more information on growing garlic.